-In addition to the World Psychiatry article mentioned above, a policy brief is being created by Dr. Saxena that will present four examples of best-practices from around the world, one of which is the Fountain House Comprehensive Community System of Care, as described below:
+In addition to the World Psychiatry article mentioned above, a policy brief was created by Dr. Saxena that presents four examples of best-practices from around the world, one of which is the Fountain House Community System of Care, as described below:

 Community as therapy – Living longer, healthier lives